471D38UNNUX/Wireshark-Installer/README.md

 Author: The Wireshark Team

+If you want Wireshark GUI version, you must install and open desktop environment first in this link: https://github.com/471D38UNNUX/Desktop-Environment-Installer

 For termux installation:

-Install and open desktop environment first in this link: https://github.com/471D38UNNUX/Desktop-Environment-Installer

 Run this script in terminal not termux: